Torfkopp/masterarbeit/praesentation/sections/experiment.typ

 #columns(2)[
   #[
     - All 3 NAS and baseline were tested
-    - CIGRE Net is used
+    - CIGRE Medium Voltage Net is used
     - NAS algorithm as defender, no attacker
     - Task: keeping the power grid stable